nasa/fprime-gds/src/fprime_gds/common/fpy/README.md

 * Floats: `F32, F64`
 * Boolean: `bool`

 Float literals are denoted with a decimal point (`5.0`, `0.123`) and Boolean literals have a capitalized first letter: `True`, `False`.
-There is no way to differentiate between signed and unsigned integer literals, so the compiler looks at where the literal is used to determine the signedness.
+There is no way to differentiate between signed and unsigned integer literals.

 Note there is currently no built-in `string` type.
 See [Strings](#15-strings).